renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

             favor “for free” instead.
 (The favor is subject to GM approval.)

-      - If you ask for too many favors in too short a time—or if you (successfully) ask for a favor that exceeds your rep level by too much—then people won’t be willing to do more favors for you until you do something for the organization.
+      - If you ask for too many favors in too short a time — or if you (successfully) ask for a favor that exceeds your rep level by too much — then people won’t be willing to do more favors for you until you do something for the organization.

           - When this happens, that rep network gains the *depleted*